AtsukoCoffey/kaitenzushi/README.md

 **10. Validate the word function - If matched word counter + 1 and start new game.
 Reset the letter counter to 0**
 [BUG](#bugs) Because input key matching `hundleKeyPress()` did not function for mobile device, make this can handle 2 ways of  validations.
 [BUG](#bugs) `innerText` and `value` property.

-**11. Stop word time limit and new game function after expires the global time limit, ﬁnale sound, show score**
-[BUG](#bugs) Stop the word time limit and new game function is not completed.

 ## If I had enough time...
 * Use local storage